simonambridge/Oracle_to_Cassandra/README.md

 </pre>
 <br>

-Change it to this (put your gateway address in there):
+Change it to this (we're using the VirtualBox gateway at 10.0.2.2 - thanks to @justinholmes :) ) gateway address in there):

 <pre>
 DEVICE=eth0